 Definitive Agreements.
 ENA and CRRA intend to execute a mutually agreeable Development Agreement by November 30, 2000.
 In addition, ENA and CRRA shall endeavor to cause the general principles expressed herein and in Attachment A to be incorporated in up to five mutually acceptable EPC Contracts and other relevant documents (the "Definitive Agreements") no later than the termination of the Exclusivity Period referred to in paragraph 5 of the Existing Confidentiality Agreement (the “Exclusivity Period”) or such later date as the parties hereto may agree in writing.
 In the event such Definitive Agreements are not executed by the termination of the Exclusivity Period, this letter shall be deemed terminated, and neither ENA nor CRRA shall have any further obligation to the other, except as provided in paragraph 3 below, which obligations under paragraph 3 and 5 shall survive the termination of this letter.

 Expenses, Due Diligence.
 Unless otherwise agreed between the parties in writing, each party shall be responsible for its own legal fees, professional fees and other transaction costs incurred in connection with its or its affiliates evaluation and negotiation of the Transactions and the Definitive Agreements.
-During the Exclusivity Period CRRA shall provide to ENA and its affiliates, consultants, counsel, advisors, lenders and other representatives and each of their respective directors, officers, employees, representatives, potential lenders and investors, counsel and affiliates, such information and data concerning CRRA, its assets and liabilities (including its real property upon which the Plants are to be located) and records related thereto, and all operations as is reasonable and necessary for ENA to complete its evaluation of the Transactions.
-CRRA also shall provide ENA, its affiliates, consultants, counsel, advisors, potential lenders and investors, and other representatives and each of their respective directors, officers, employees, representatives, lenders, counsel and affiliates, reasonable access to CRRA's management, engineers, consultants, employees, offices and proposed construction sites for the Plants.
+During the Exclusivity Period CRRA shall provide to ENA and its affiliates, consultants, counsel, advisors, lenders and other representatives and each of their respective directors, officers, employees, representatives, potential lenders and investors, counsel and affiliates, such information and data concerning CRRA, its assets and liabilities (including its real property upon which the Facilities are to be located) and records related thereto, and all operations as is reasonable and necessary for ENA to complete its evaluation of the Transactions.
+CRRA also shall provide ENA, its affiliates, consultants, counsel, advisors, potential lenders and investors, and other representatives and each of their respective directors, officers, employees, representatives, lenders, counsel and affiliates, reasonable access to CRRA's management, engineers, consultants, employees, offices and proposed construction sites for the Facilities.
 Access shall occur during normal business hours or such other time as may be agreed to by ENA and CRRA.

 Board of Director Approval.
 The closing of the proposed Transactions is subject to, in addition to the other conditions herein and in the General Terms and Conditions and in the Term Sheet and any other conditions imposed by the Definitive Agreements or any third party executing the Definitive Agreements, the approval of the senior management (including boards of directors) of ENA and CRRA, which approvals have not yet been obtained.